33 Lazy Ways to Flatten Your Belly—Fast

 Out of sight, out of mouth?
-Simply reorganizing your pantry's "top hits" could translate into serious calorie savings, according to researchers at Google.
-A study, conducted at the search engine’s New York office dubbed “Project M&M” found that placing chocolate candies in opaque containers as opposed to glass ones, and giving healthier snacks more prominent shelf space, curbed M&M consumption by 3.1 million calories in just seven weeks.
-A similar study published in the Journal of Marketing found that people are more likely to overeat small treats from transparent packages than from opaque ones.
-Diet experts even swap by this tip.
-Check out the rest of their strategies in the Eat This, Not That exclusive story Diet Experts Reveal Their #1 Weight Loss Tip.
+Simply reorganizing your pantry's "top hits" could translate into serious calorie savings.
+A study published in the Journal of Marketing found that people are more likely to overeat small treats from transparent packages than from opaque ones.
+Check out more strategies in Diet Experts Reveal Their #1 Weight Loss Tip.

-Hey hottie with a body!
-Don’t eat more than 1300 cals 2day! … A recent study published online in Health Promotion Practice found that people who received weekly text reminders of their daily "calorie budget" and motivational emails made healthier meal and snack choices.
-Solicit a friend to regularly remind you of your diet goals, or take matters into your own hands; set up labeled alarms on your smartphone, so when 6 a.m. rolls around, it's: You make 1300 cals-a-day look so good!
+A study published in Health Promotion Practice found that people who received weekly text reminders of their daily "calorie budget" and motivational emails made healthier meal and snack choices.
+Solicit a friend to regularly remind you of your diet goals, or take matters into your own hands; set up labeled alarms on your phone, so when 6 a.m. rolls around, it's: You make 1,300 cals-a-day look so good!

 Rocking out to your favorite upbeat tunes while you grocery shop may keep unwanted items out of your cart.
-According to a well-cited study by Ronald Milliman in the Journal of Marketing, supermarkets intentionally play slow, calming music to reduce turnover.
-That translates to 38 percent more time in the store, and an additional 29 percent more food in your cart.
+According to a well-cited study in the Journal of Marketing, supermarkets intentionally play slow, calming music to reduce turnover.
+That translates to 38% more time in the store, and an additional 29% more food in your cart.
 Stay jazzed and focused with music that puts some pep in your step!

 Bust your gut with gut-busting laughter.
-A genuine belly laugh may cause a 10 to 20 percent increase in basal metabolic rate, according to a study published in the International Journal of Obesity—which translates to a 40 to 170-calorie burn for every 10-15 minute giggle fest.
+A genuine belly laugh may cause a 10 to 20% increase in basal metabolic rate, according to a study published in the International Journal of Obesity—which translates to a 40 to 170-calorie burn for every 10-15 minute giggle fest.
 Laugh your way through a 2-hour comedy every day this week, and lose at least 3.5 pounds by the end of the month!
 Who's laughing now?
 (Pair this trick with a big glass of water to double down on metabolism boosters.
-They're two of our 6 Ways to Boost Your Metabolism.)
+They're two of our 50 Best Ways to Boost Your Metabolism.)

 Hara hachi bu is a Japanese expression that means "Eat until 80% full," which, if you put the advice to practice at every meal, translates roughly to a 300 calorie-per-day saving for the average American.
 It can take up to 30 minutes for the body to register satiety signals, according to research, so consider using chopsticks to slow your pace and feel your fullness.
 According to a restaurant study published in the American Journal of Preventive Medicine, healthy-weight customers were nearly 3 times more likely to use chopsticks than obese customers.